TylerSustare/flying_fish/README.md

 # Flying Fish 🐟

-The flying fish will use its special fins to escape danger by flying (ok gliding) out of the water. https://pub.dev/packages/flying_fish
+The flying fish will use its special fins to escape danger by fluttering/flying (ok gliding) out of the water. https://pub.dev/packages/flying_fish

 ## Flying Fish is full-stack Dart framework - a semi-opinionated framework for building applications exclusively using Dart and Flutter.